-I’ve been doing virtual assistant work from home for over a year now (from the caravan actually, as we travel around Australia), so I thought it about time I give you the full run down of what a virtual assistant is/ does, how much a virtual assistant can earn, and how you can become a virtual assistant in Australia.
+I’ve been earning money while on the road, doing virtual assistant work from home for over a year now (from the caravan actually, as we travel around Australia), so I thought it about time I give you the full run down of what a virtual assistant is/ does, how much a virtual assistant can earn, and how you can become a virtual assistant in Australia.

 (Virtual Assistant = VA)